Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 #### Q27.
 What is the key difference between an appointment and a meeting?

-- [x] A meeting includes other people
+- [x] A meeting includes other invitees or attendees
 - [ ] An appointment is automatically marked as busy while a meeting is marked as tentative
 - [ ] An appointment can be all day, while a meeting has specific start and end time
 - [ ] A meeting has specific start and end times